There are 15 non-technical things that every engineer should know if they want to reach their full potential.

 - Engineering writing style guide – 6 things to know

-- Presenting your product and/or service to potential customers
+- Presenting your product or service

-- Discussing project details to customers
+- Discussing project details

-- Debating solutions to problems with colleagues
+- Debating problem solutions

-- Explaining heated situations to your boss or customers
+- Explaining heated situations

-#10 Double and triple check designs and calculations
+#10 Double- and triple-check designs and calculations

 - How to check engineering drawings?
 8 things to know